Snowplant

 The Tahoe to Yosemite route between the Carson Gap and Lake Alpine on Highway 4 traverses the Western Flank of the Sierras.
 The Western flank of the Sierras is generally shadier, cooler, and wetter than the PCT's route along the Eastern flank.

-Besides being more exposed, hotter, and drier, the Eastern flank of the Sierras between Carson Pass and Ebbetts Pass is physically quite different in appearance than the Western Flank between Carson Gap and Lake Alpine.
-The vast majority of the Pacific Crest Trail along Eastern flank passes through the harsh and subtle beauties of barren volcanic terrain.
+Besides being more exposed, hotter, and drier, the Eastern flank of the Sierras between Carson Pass and Ebbetts Pass is physically quite different in geology and appearance than the Western Flank between Carson Gap and Lake Alpine.
+The vast majority of the Pacific Crest Trail along Eastern flank passes through the harsh and subtle, yet sublime beauties of barren volcanic terrain.

-While the PCT crosses the arid volcanic terrain of Sierra's Eastern Flank with long views East, the Tahoe to Yosemite Trail submerges itself into deeply forested granitic gorges and valleys descending off of the moister Western flank of the Sierras.
-This moisture accounts for the denser forests on the Western Flank of the Sierras than the Eastern.
+While the PCT crosses the arid volcanic terrain of Sierra's Eastern Flank with long views East, the Tahoe to Yosemite Trail submerges itself into two deeply forested granite gorges descending off into the moister Western flank of the Sierras.
+This extra moisture accounts for both the massive gorges as well as the denser forests on the Western Flank of the Sierras.

-Though both routes are dry, the Western Flank's windward position, facing the Pacific Ocean, makes it noticeably greener than the Eastern Flank.
-Having more tree cover gives the hiker more shade, making for a cooler hike.
+Though both the PCT and TYT routes are "dry," meaning the Sierra Nevada is a dry place, the Western Flank's windward position facing the moist prevailing winds off the Pacific Ocean makes the Western flank noticeably greener and shadier than the Eastern.
+Having more tree cover gives the hiker more shade, making for a less exposed, if not a cooler hike.

-The Tahoe to Yosemite Trail route is also much more remote and less traveled than the Pacific Crest Trail route.
+The Tahoe to Yosemite Trail route is also much more remote and less traveled than the Pacific Crest Trail.
 It is not uncommon to pass through the whole section between Summit City Creek and Lake Alpine without meeting another backpacker.

-This is because of the very difficult conditions that characterize the Tahoe to Yosemite Trail between the Summit City Creek and Camp Irene on the N fork of the Mokelumne River.
+This is because of the very difficult unmaintained trail conditions that characterize the Tahoe to Yosemite Trail between Summit City Creek down to Camp Irene on the banks of N fork of the Mokelumne River.

 top of page

-The reason for the low backpacker traffic on the Tahoe to Yosemite Trail route between the Carson Pass and Lake Alpine is the rough terrain and difficult navigation demanded by the 9.52 miles of unmaintained trail between the Summit City Creek trail junction below Fourth of July Lake, to the North Fork of the Mokelumne River at Camp Irene.
+The reason for the low backpacker traffic on the Tahoe to Yosemite Trail route between Carson Pass and Lake Alpine is the rough terrain and difficult route-finding required by the 9.52 miles of unmaintained trail between the Summit City Creek trail junction below Fourth of July Lake, to the North Fork of the Mokelumne River at Camp Irene.

 Basic Conditions on the Unmaintained Sections

-On an unmaintained section of trail you should expect that all signs of trail, trail bed, blazes, and ducks are absent for extended lengths.
-You should expect fallen trees, heavy overgrowths of brush, runoff gorges, and boulders to block your way.
-A wide variety of obstacles can be depended on block your route, and obscure all traces of the route you are following.
+On an unmaintained section of trail we should expect that all signs of trail, trail bed, blazes, and ducks are absent for extended lengths.
+We should expect fallen trees, heavy overgrowths of brush, runoff gorges, and boulders to block our way.
+A wide variety of obstacles can be depended on block our route, and obscure all traces of the route we are following.

 Crossing this type of terrain with a backpack is very hard work.
 This type of terrain demands physical conditioning and backcountry skills necessary to prevent injury while carrying a heavy pack across difficult and unstable terrain.
 You know you are in good enough shape when it is fun.
 For me this means I am running 7 miles every other day up 750 feet of elevation.
 Less training and preparation, less fun on the trail.